vanshjha/note/README.md

 # NotesPlus
-keep &amp; organize your notes
+keep &amp; organize your notes with powerful way
-simple site to store your notes locally on Web Sql
+simple site to store your notes locally on WebSql
 Designe & Developed By MotYim
-Last Update : 04/01/2017
+Last Update : 06/01/2017

 ######change log
 1.create NotesPlus